-7.7.
-Personal Safety
+6.7 Personal Safety

-In general, it is safe to walk around San Isidro on your own during the daytime.
+In general, it is safe to walk around Quepos and San Isidro on your own during the daytime.
 However, always watch your belongings and stay attentive.
 As a foreigner, people may assume that you have more money, so avoid bringing too much cash and valuables when leaving the house.
-Regardless of your gender, you should not walk alone at night.
+You should not walk alone at night.
 Always take a taxi instead of walking home after dark, and try to go in groups of two or more.
 Never accept drinks from strangers, and always take good care of your drinks, as cases of "date rape" drugs have been known to occur in Costa Rica, just as in Scandinavia.
-Never take a ride with someone who has been drinking.
-If you are caught drunk driving or taking a ride with someone who has been drinking, this can lead to expulsion from the program.

 Avoid leaving valuable items out in plain sight in your home.

-Additionally, never trespass on private property, as it can be dangerous.
+Never trespass on private property, as it can be dangerous.
 People often keep dogs to protect their houses.
-You should not carry your passport with you all the time, but always keep a copy of the photo page in your wallet and have a picture of it on your phone.
+You should not carry your passport with you all the time, but always keep a copy of the photo page in your wallet.
 It is also a good idea to scan important documents, such as your passport, insurance papers, and flight tickets, and email these to yourself so that you always have access to them if needed.
-When you travel on overnight trips, bring your passport, as most hotels require it at check-in.
+When you travel on overnight trips, bring your passport, as most hotels require it at checkin.
 It is also necessary in case you get stopped by the police.

-8 After your stay
+7 After your stay

-8.1.
-Returning home: reverse culture shock
+7.1 Returning home: reverse culture shock